 Barnard College offers several programs aimed at supporting first-year students.
-Academic support programs such as the Arthur O. Eve Higher Education Opportunity Programs (HEOP), Barnard Opportunity Program (BOP), Collegiate Science and Technology Entry Program (CSTEP), and Science Pathways Scholars Program (SP²) offer students from underrepresented backgrounds academic, financial, and peer support throughout their four years.
+Academic support programs such as the Arthur O. Eve Higher Education Opportunity Programs (HEOP), Collegiate Science and Technology Entry Program (CSTEP), and Science Pathways Scholars Program (SP²) offer students from underrepresented backgrounds academic, financial, and peer support throughout their four years.
 The Scholars of Distinction program provides a unique four-year scholarly experience for high-achieving students in a cohort with other outstanding students.
 Finally, the Music Lesson Exchange Program with The Juilliard School or the Manhattan School of Music offers the highly talented music student the opportunity to receive lessons from a Juilliard or MSM master teacher while studying at Barnard.

-The New York State-funded Arthur O. Eve Higher Education Opportunity Program (HEOP) and the Barnard's equivalent program for out-of-state students, Barnard Opportunity Program (BOP), provide access to a Barnard education for high-achieving students from economically under-resourced backgrounds.
-Students admitted to either the HEOP or BOP Scholars Programs exhibit the spirit, drive, curiosity, and motivation that is characteristic of Barnard students.
+The New York State-funded Arthur O. Eve Higher Education Opportunity Program (HEOP) provides access to a Barnard education for high-achieving students from economically under-resourced backgrounds.
+Students admitted to the HEOP exhibit the spirit, drive, curiosity, and motivation that is characteristic of Barnard students.
 Our scholars also achieve academically, despite a lack of financial and academic resources.

 The HEOP Scholars Program was established at Barnard in 1970 and is funded in partnership with New York State.
 Students must be residents of New York State in order to apply for the program.
-Students in the BOP Scholars Program benefit from the same resources and opportunities as HEOP Scholars but are residents of states other than New York.
 Our scholars are part of a small community with extra mentorship and support to persist through the challenging and exciting transition to college, four years of growth at Barnard, and post-graduation years.

 For more information about eligibility and program details, please visit the HEOP website.
-If you have questions regarding HEOP or BOP's application requirements or process, please contact Karen McCleary, Senior Admissions Officer, at firstname.lastname@example.org.
+If you have questions regarding HEOP's application requirements or process, please contact Virginia Hart, Senior Admissions Officer, at email@example.com.